 A lady with initials JH said that she had heard about a conversation with my boss, and wanted to talk to me about it.
 She gave no indication of her real purpose.
 I thought, great; she wants to help my boss and me reconcile.
 An appointment was set up for a couple of days later.
 She would hear my side, I presumed, then hear his side, and then help us work out an agreeable resolution.
 I was all for that.
 Let's come to an understanding and make peace, then proceed with our work.

 Many religions strongly encourage their adherents to spread the faith by persuasion and example at every opportunity, a duty that can extend to the adherents' workplace.
 As a general matter, proselytizing is entitled to the same constitutional protection as any other form of speech.
 Therefore, in the governmental workplace, proselytizing should not be singled out because of its content for harsher treatment than nonreligious expression.
 (Bold added.)

-, should have been protected activity.
+The guidelines, written in 1997 to clarify existing law, clearly err on the side of freedom of expression.
+Sharing a DVD about ID, therefore, even if deemed religious, should have been protected activity.
 I want to discuss this document more later.
 It became a key focus of legal wrangling about whether JPL was obliged to follow these guidelines.
 (Note: I found that the NASA Glenn Research Center has since removed this document from their website.
 Was it because of my case?)